Click here to ask AI a question

 Years Company Role What he did

 2025– SafeIdea Co-founder / CTO Architecting AI + privacy infrastructure for legal IP workflows.
+Patents pending around the masking pipeline.

 2022– LUKSO / Agency for the Future (Berlin, remote) Principal Engineer Standard software for the LUKSO blockchain.
 Indexing, GraphQL, EVM tooling, DevOps across Cloudflare/GCP/AWS.
 Mentoring distributed teams.